Jim McGovern (American politician): Colombia

 McGovern has traveled several times to Colombia to meet with human rights advocates, and has been very critical of Plan Colombia and US military aid to that country.
-On March 25, 2008, The Wall Street Journal published an unsigned editorial suggesting that McGovern supported the Marxist FARC rebels in Colombia.
+On March 25, 2008, The Wall Street Journal published an unsigned editorial suggesting that McGovern supported the FARC rebels in Colombia.
 According to the Journal, an investigation of the computer hard drive of the recently killed Raúl Reyes, second-in-command of the FARC, had turned up material indicating "an ardent effort" by McGovern "to do business directly with the FARC."
 The article said that McGovern had been "working with an American go-between, who has been offering the rebels help in undermining Colombia's elected and popular government."
 In response, McGovern said that his concern was to help win the release of hostages held by the FARC, as requested by several of their families.
 He said he had no sympathy for the rebels.